 by Elise Broach (2008)

+Marvin and James make their way to the Metropolitan Museum of Art and somehow get embroiled in a complicated scheme to catch art forgers.
 That may all sound complex – and it is a little.
 But Masterpiece is really about discovery.
 Marvin and James discover the art of the European artist, Albrecht Dürer.
-They learn about the four virtues – prudence, temperance, fortitude, and justice.
-Most importantly, they learn about the mysterious and enduring power of friendship.
+They learn about the four virtues of Prudence, Temperance, Fortitude, and Justice.
+Most importantly, though, they learn about the mysterious and enduring power of friendship.

 “What beauty is, I know not, though it adheres to many things.”
 (Albrecht Dürer)

 Students and their families learn all of this, too, which is the magic of Elise Broach’s Masterpiece.
 It conjures the atmosphere of E.L.
 Konigsburg’s classic, From the Mixed-Up Files of Mrs. Basil E. Frankweiler.
 It is a book in length and theme that may appeal more to older elementary school children.
 But, younger students and their families will be carried away by the strength and ingenuity of tiny Marvin as he tries to negotiate in the world of humans.
 And, Kelly Murphy’s delightful illustrations will help support those younger listeners.

 “It’s as if the drawings speak to one another.”